10 Beautiful Words in Farsi (Persian) You’ll Fall in Love With

 - خوشگل (Khoshgel) – Meaning “pretty” or “cute,” used in everyday settings.

-- ماه (Mah) – Literally meaning “moon,” but metaphorically used to describe someone as radiant or beautiful.
+- ماه (Mah) – Meaning “moon,” but metaphorically used to describe someone as radiant or beautiful.

 If you compliment someone by saying تو ماهی (To mâhi), it means “You are like the moon,” which is a very endearing compliment!

-Understanding the cultural significance of beauty will not only help you speak the language but also deepen your connections with native speakers.
+Understanding the cultural significance of beauty will help you speak the language and deepen your connections with native speakers.

 How to Say “You Are Beautiful” in Persian